-Shortcut: No obligation instant life insurance quotes will be displayed immediately by filling out the form on the left or above (mobile) this article.
+Shortcut: No obligation instant life insurance quotes will be displayed immediately by filling out the form on the left.
 To learn more about life insurance for stroke victims, please continue reading below.

 A stroke is a serious thing, but you already knew that.